Madhava Temple: Location & other issues

 It is located at Madhab Village of Niali block in Cuttack district.
 Regular bus services run from Bhubaneswar and Cuttack to Niali.
-Although it has rich architecture of traditional Kalinga style, it is being neglected by the Government.
-It is not included under the projects of Odisha tourism.
+Mo Bus service is also there from Bhubaneswar to Madhab.
+Although it has rich architecture of traditional Kalinga style, it is included under the projects of Odisha tourism.
 The temple is at 6 km from Niali town.
-Anybody who is visiting Madhava temple and wants to offer the God Prasada (offerings) should buy fruits or prasad from nearest Niali market, as no prasad or bhoga stores are available near the temple.
+Anybody who is visiting Madhava temple and wants to offer the God Prasada (offerings) should buy fruits or prasad from nearest market, as no prasad or bhoga stores are available near the temple.